-Peppers and Eggplant
+Peppers and Eggplants

-Peppers, Eggplants and Tomatoes are very temperature sensitive.
+Peppers, eggplants and tomatoes are very temperature sensitive.
 Peppers especially need day time temps in the 70’s before they will grow.
 When daytime temperatures exceed 85° to 90°F the flower blossoms drop off and no fruit is produced on those branches.
-If nighttime temperatures drop below 60°F or get above 75°F, the blossoms will also drop off.
+If night time temperatures drop below 60°F or get above 75°F, the blossoms will also drop off.

 When fruit is harvested, it should be cut with pruning shears so that a small piece of stem remains.

-Squash, Cucumbers and Melons
+Squash, Cucumbers and Melon

-Plant 3 to 4 young plants together in a cluster (hill) about 3 to 4 feet apart.
-Cucumbers can be planted next to a wire fence or in a tomato cage so they will climb and produce straight fruit.
+can be planted next to a wire fence or in a tomato cage so they will climb and produce straight fruit.
 All of these plants produce male and female flowers.
 Often the male flowers develop first so no fruit develops.
 Sometimes, the female flowers develop but there are no male flowers to pollinate them and again no fruit develops.
 If this latter situation occurs, a small fruit often starts to develop but soon turns yellow and drops off.
 (See our Cucurbit Care Guide.)

 All of the plants must be kept uniformly moist.
-During the warm weather of summer, a soaker hose running 4 hours, twice a week should be sufficient.
+During the warm weather of summer, a soaker hose running four hours, twice a week should be sufficient.
 If cucumbers are allowed to become the least bit dry, the fruit will become bitter.
 Melons need hot weather to ripen and are likely to be only minimally successful in the Peninsula garden.
 Fertilize as with peppers and eggplant.

-Young Beans, as they sprout out of the ground, are a favorite food for white and gold-crowned sparrows.
+Young beans, as they sprout out of the ground, are a favorite food for white and gold-crowned sparrows.
 Netting keeps the birds off until they get tall enough for the birds to lose interest.

-Pick frequently so the Beans don’t get big and tough.
+Pick frequently so the beans don’t get big and tough.

-Lettuce, Spinach, Swiss Chard, Pak Choi,Basil and Cilantro grow best during cool weather and are often considered to be winter vegetables.
+Lettuce, spinach, Swiss chard, pak choi, basil and cilantro grow best during cool weather and are often considered to be winter vegetables.
 These are good vegetables for the slightly shady part of the garden which is cooler than the full sun garden.
 (See the Winter Vegetable Care Guide for more details.)

 Tomatoes, Potatoes, Onions and Garlic